 We work with reputable expert organizations, such as CORE (The Consortium of Resource Experts), to continuously manage deforestation risks not only in our own supply chain, but also more widely in the palm oil industry.
 We also partnered with the non-profit organisation Earthqualizer to further improve deforestation monitoring in our palm oil and PFAD supply chains by leveraging value-added intelligence.

-Currently, certified palm oil makes up 7% of Neste’s total renewable raw material inputs globally.
+Currently, certified palm oil makes up around 4% of Neste’s total renewable raw material inputs globally.
 We aim to reduce the share of conventional palm oil to 0% of our global renewable raw material inputs by the end of 2023.
 As we continue to source waste and residues from the palm oil production processes, we will remain committed to the sustainability projects that aim at continuously improving sustainability within the palm oil industry.”

 6. Neste has been accused of sourcing palm oil from suppliers that are linked to deforestation, are they true?